 The concept of fixation dates to Freudian research.
 In his research, Freud claimed that people get stuck in one stage of psychosexual development.
 The psychological definition of fixation relates to having attachments to people or things that persist from childhood to adulthood.

 Freud believed that persistent fixations were due to unresolved issues in previous psychological stages of personality development.
 In other words, we may become preoccupied or fixated on things because we get stuck somewhere in our growth and development.

 He also believed that certain stages of development were characterized by different types of fixation.
 For instance, his concept of the Oedipus complex and Electra complex—where young children compete with their same sex parent for their opposite-sex parent’s affection—are based on fixation.

 The evolution of perspectives on fixation

 Several psychologists have suggested theories on why fixation happens and what it means.

-Freud theorized that fixations cause individuals to focus on energies that create pleasure at an earlier stage of psychosocial development.
-He believed that we must resolve an issue or conflict in one stage before moving on to the next stage.
+Sigmund Freud theorized that fixations cause individuals to focus on energies that create pleasure at an earlier stage of psychosocial development.
+He believed that we must resolve an issue or conflict in one stage of development before moving on to the next stage.